fmidev/helm-charts/charts/smartmetserver/README.md

 ```

 # Chart Configuration
-The following table lists the configurable parameters of the GeoWeb frontend chart and their default values.
+The following table lists the configurable parameters of the Smartmetserver chart and their default values.

 *The parameters will be keep updating.*